Benefits of Membership

 - In addition, ISPAH provides numerous venues for professional development.
 For example, there are opportunities for international networking and linkages, including regional and national networks and societies working in physical activity as well as voting and leadership opportunities at the regional and international level.

-*If you are a current subscriber to the Journal of Physical Activity and Health and want to become an ISPAH member before your subscription expires, please send an email to Jackie Moore and request that the remainder of your JPAH subscription be cancelled and a refund issued to you.
-When you receive a confirmation email from Jackie, then you should sign up for an ISPAH membership using the online membership tool.
+*If you are a current subscriber to the Journal of Physical Activity and Health and want to become an ISPAH member before your subscription expires, please send an email to Lyna Buzzard and request that the remainder of your JPAH subscription be cancelled and a refund issued to you.
+When you receive a confirmation email from Lyna, then you should sign up for an ISPAH membership using the online membership tool.

 "ISPAH offers a medium for cross-cultural and transdisciplinary dialogue, learning, and collaboration by connecting researchers and practitioners committed to promoting health through physical activity across the world.
 As a young faculty member, it is extremely exciting to find a society that will bring us all together to facilitate learning and better international and interdisciplinary understanding through a shared vision."